-Be that as it may, we do not need to worry about the crimes either of atheists or the religious if moral and political issues are matters that are really independent of religious problems like salvation and ritual observance.
+Be that as it may, we do not need to worry about the crimes of atheists, or the religious, if moral and political issues are matters that are really independent of religious problems like salvation and ritual observance.
 And my interest here is mainly the ontological status of the beings of religion.

 |Spheres, Gods, & Orders of Angels;|

 cf. Colossians 1:16, & Dante

 And then we have the nice twist that someone like C.S.
 Lewis seems to think that the Greek gods had always been angels (called "eldils" in his book That Hideous Strength), cutting out the step whereby Christians thought of the gods, if they existed at all, as demons (δαίμονες), and of angels as an entirely separate order of existence.
 Lewis has his own idiosyncratic version of Christianity; but then, like Jung, this gives us some challenging different perspectives.